mottzy/RPGiabMakerToolkit/README.md

 *Model Tag*: impassable

 A tag used to prevent the player from walking on a tile.
 Good for things like water / lava / gaps / etc.

+## Event Triggers

+Because the auto-pathing uses a special script to trigger navigation, additional triggers tied to "EnterTile" need to be handled a little differently.
+To make an "EnterTile" script execute, you must add a custom property sting "OnEnterTile" and set the value to the string name of the script to trigger.

+You can see an example of this with the prototype button.